MillenniumEarl/YAM/README.md

 **Warning!** Remember to save any game saves in the game folder to update!

 ## Known Issues
-1. After updating a game, it is still identified as "to be updated"
-2. Sometimes the application does not connect to the F95Zone platform, forcing it to restart
+1. Sometimes the application does not connect to the F95Zone platform, forcing it to restart
-3. Sometimes adding games will generate a timeout error
-4. Sometimes when searching for updates for a game, that update gets stuck due to an error
-5. Some translations may be totally or partially inaccurate, this is because they are machine translations
+2. Some translations may be totally or partially inaccurate, this is because they are machine translations
-6. Game previews sometimes don't appear

 ## How to contribute
 + **Translations**: If you know a language that is not available, you can contribute by creating a .json file with the same format as these files.
 Create a fork and pull request to share it.